anand-tummapudi/microservices/README.md

 If more than one bean of the same type is available in the container, the framework will throw NoUniqueBeanDefinitionException, indicating that more than one bean is available for autowiring.
 By using the @Qualifier annotation, we can eliminate the issue of which bean needs to be injected.
 While we have multiple implementation classes of same interface and while autowiring the service instance, compiler will confuse which one to inject.
 So we need to add @Qualifier marker with qualified name in the implementation class injection and even while using/autowiring the same service inside the controller.
 #### 22. What are java micro services.
 Java microservices are a set of software applications written in the Java programming language designed for limited scope that work with each other to form a bigger solution.
-Micro services are maintained by using two different repositories types.
+Micro services are maintained by using two different repository types.
 The advantage with micro services is we can develop each application using different technologies like java,python,dotnet etc. and we can communicate with each other using a protocol like HTTP.
 We can use broker architecture or messaging system to pass the data between two different services.
-1. **Mono Repo** - All the services are different but are deployed in same repository.
+1. **Mono Repo** - All the services are different but are deployed in the same repository.
 Advantage is we can maintain all the sources in the single repository with different folders.
 But the issue with this architecture is that, deployement using CI/CD pipeline.
 There are tools which doesn't allow multiple deployments from same repository and we need to add workarounds to maintain it.
 2. **Poly Repo** - Each service will be deployed in an independent repository.
 We maintain independent repository and deploytment and working would be easy.
 But the problem here is that we need to clone all the repositories separately and maintain the code.
 #### 23. Microservice patterns.
 1. **API Gateway Pattern**: A single entry point for all client requests, which then routes those request to the appropriate microservices.
 API gateway is responsible for authenticating and authorizing the each service, there will not be any direct call to service and everything is through the API gateway.